mimik-mimOE-ai/mimOE-ai-developer-guide/03-multi-agent-architecture/README.md

 ## Step 1: Navigate to the working directory for this scenario

-Execute the following command in a terminal wingdow to navigate to the root directory of the file system for you local copy of the Developer Guide repository.
+Execute the following command in a terminal window to navigate to the root directory of the file system of your local copy of the Developer Guide repository.

 ```
 cd 03-multi-agent-architecture